 Is rounding used in GPA?
 For example: If my GPA is 3.76, will the University round the GPA to 3.8?
 No, this would not accurately represent the overall GPA.
 GPA calculations are generally reported to two decimal places and should be truncated when shortened, never rounded up.
 For example, a GPA of 3.48 would be written as 3.48 or 3.4.

-How is the H grade being used for 2020-2021?
-For the 2020-2021 academic year, as an amendment to the Exception to UNC Charlotte Academic Policy and Procedure: Grading, the H grade is used to indicate a high pass or a successful credit by exam.